Find Schools

 $21,373 Avg Student Debt

-In-state students pay an average of $8,786 in tuition and fees if they attend SUNY Oneonta full time.
+Students from New York who attend SUNY Oneonta full time pay an average of $8,786 in tuition and fees.
 Those students who come from outside the state pay an average of $18,696.
-On average, bachelor’s degree students take out $21,373 in loans while pursuing their degree.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $21,373 in student loans.

 #24